aaruu03/cse15l-lab-reports/lab-report-2.md

 To fix that, you would need to keep track of the original array using a temporary variable so that it would not overwrite the rest of the array.

-The second file's method is as follows"
+The second file's method is as follows:

 ```static List<String> merge(List<String> list1, List<String> list2) {
     List<String> result = new ArrayList<>();
     int index1 = 0, index2 = 0;